 “We were disappointed with how it turned out because we felt that even though the whole point of the counter protest had been that we’d be heard as people, we really weren’t,” Dawson concluded.

 Echoing Dawson’s sentiments, Mulvena stated, “Some protesters were considered and respectful of everybody, but many were very rude to those that wanted to make counterpoints and statements.”

-At this point, let me add that after graduating from Fordham University some months ago, I joined the Sons of Union Veterans of the Civil War, an organization for descendants of Union veterans.
+To provide more perspective on the issue, it might be helpful to consider the example of the Sons of Union Veterans of the Civil War, an organization for descendants of Union veterans.
 Founded in 1881, it was chartered by Congress during the Eisenhower administration and serves as the official successor to the Grand Army of the Republic.
 One of the duties of the Sons of Union Veterans is to preserve the many monuments and grave sites dedicated to the Civil War.
 The organization also carries out ceremonies and dedications at places such as Arlington National Cemetery.

 If two groups with such different patrimonies and backgrounds can work together so well and for so long without rancor, there is no excuse for the fractiousness on the Hofstra campus today.

 Yet notwithstanding its allegiance to a military cause, the organization is neither ideological nor sectarian in its outlook.